Gabriel-Wright/Personal-website/_blogs/new-website-design.md

 # What's needed for a website?

 The [previous site]({{site.baseurl}}/projects/springboot-vaadin-site) I developed was bulky - every update felt like surgery.
 The site relied on SpringBoot's embedded tomcat server and communicated with a Database Layer to represent articles.
-From when I first deployed the site, it was a hassle to update, costly to run and full on unnecessar complexity.
+From when I first deployed the site, it was a hassle to update, costly to run and full on unnecessary complexity.
 Great for getting better at development, but not great for a personal blog.

 I knew at some point my personal site needed to change and this week I got the opportunity to lock in and make that change.
 I've been cat-sitting my friend's cat Simba!!
 And together we tag teamed creating this site.